piyushkumar4002/Strategy_1/README.md

 Visualize Results: The script visualizes the cumulative returns of the strategy vs. the DJI index.

-Functions
+# Functions
+## CAGR(DF):
+Calculates the Cumulative Annual Growth Rate (CAGR) of a trading strategy.
+## volatility(DF):
+Calculates the annualized volatility of a trading strategy.
+## sharpe(DF, rf):
+Calculates the Sharpe Ratio of a trading strategy (adjusted for risk-free rate rf).
+## max_dd(DF):
-CAGR(DF): Calculates the Cumulative Annual Growth Rate (CAGR) of a trading strategy. volatility(DF): Calculates the annualized volatility of a trading strategy. sharpe(DF, rf): Calculates the Sharpe Ratio of a trading strategy (adjusted for risk-free rate rf). max_dd(DF): Calculates the maximum drawdown of a trading strategy. pflio(DF, m, x): Calculates the cumulative portfolio return with m stocks and x monthly removals of underperforming stocks.
+Calculates the maximum drawdown of a trading strategy.
+## pflio(DF, m, x):
+Calculates the cumulative portfolio return with m stocks and x monthly removals of underperforming stocks.
-Example Output
+# Example Output
 The script outputs the following performance metrics:

+# CAGR:
-CAGR: The annual growth rate of the strategy.
+The annual growth rate of the strategy.
+# Sharpe Ratio:
-Sharpe Ratio: The risk-adjusted return of the strategy.
+The risk-adjusted return of the strategy.
+# Maximum Drawdown:
-Maximum Drawdown: The maximum observed loss from a peak to a trough.
+The maximum observed loss from a peak to a trough.

 A comparison plot of cumulative returns between the strategy and the DJI index is also generated.

 How to Run
 Execute the script by running:

-bash
-Copy code
 python backtest.py
 The script will print the performance metrics and display a plot comparing the strategy's return with the DJI index return.